Spotting

 LIH is the fourth busiest Hawai‘i airport.
 Other than from the gates, we do not have much spotting information available for this airport.
 LIH does have US mainland service by Alaska, American, Hawaiian, Delta, Southwest, and United, though most of the flights arrive in the afternoon.
 WestJet Airlines provides service from YVR.
 Hawaiian Airlines and Southwest Airlines inter-island flights run throughout the day.

-Virgin Australia uses LIH as their primary Hawai‘i stopover point for their 737 delivery flights.
+Virgin Australia uses LIH as an optional Hawai‘i stopover point for their 737 delivery flights.

 Outside LIH, it appears Ninini Point Street offers arrival views to both Runways 3/21 and 35/17.
-There is a state park on the north end of Runway 17, but we are unsure of the view form there.
+There is a state park on the north end of Runway 17, but we are unsure of the view from there.
+With the on-going construction to the expansion of Runway 3/21, access to the area may be limited.

 Princeville Airport [HI01]

-Located near Hanalei, near the Princeville resort, this is a private airport, not part of HDOT.
+Located near Hanalei, near the Princeville resort, this is a private airport, not part of HDOT-A system.

 Port Allen Airport [PAK/PHPA]

-Port Allen Airport, located in near Hānapēpē, is a general aviation airport used by skydiving groups.
+Port Allen Airport, located near Hānapēpē, is a general aviation airport used by skydiving groups.

 Barking Sands Pacific Missile Range Facility Airport [BKH/PHBK]

-Located in near Kekaha, this is Kaua‘i's only military airfield owned by the US Navy for as a missile launch test site, and is closed to the public.
+Located near Kekaha, is Kaua‘i's only military airfield, owned by the US Navy as a missile launch test site, and is closed to the public.

 LĀNA‘I